shamidreza/deepcca/README.md

 deepcca
 =======

-a python code for deep canonical correlation analysis (dcca) written on top of theano
+a python code for deep canonical correlation analysis (dcca) written using numpy

 Requirements:
 1- numpy